byanto/fintrackr/service-registry/docs/implementation-plan.md

 *   **Epic 1: Foundational Server Setup:** Establish a basic, functional Eureka server that services can register with.
 *   **Epic 2: Server Hardening & High Availability:** Ensure the server is observable and can be configured for a multi-instance, production-grade setup.
 *   **Epic 3: Containerization:** Package the application as a container image for consistent deployment.
+*   **Epic 4: Centralized Configuration:** Connect the server to the central config server to externalize its configuration.